 C. CFT will distribute a list of candidates who have announced for the offices of CFT President, CFT Secretary-Treasurer, and Executive Vice President no less than two weeks prior to the start of the Convention.
 The list shall include a 100-word statement from each candidate.

 IV.
 QUESTIONS OR ALLEGATIONS OF VIOLATIONS

 These rules comply with the Department of Labor and Title IV of the Labor-Management Reporting and Disclosure Act of 1959 (LMRDA).
 LMRDA establishes certain rights for union members and contains provisions to ensure democracy and financial integrity.

-- All questions or allegations of violations of these rules must be emailed to the chair of the Nominations and Election Committee not later than 6 p.m. on Saturday of the Convention.
+A. All questions or allegations of violations of these rules must be e-mailed, hand-delivered or faxed to the chair of the CFT Nominations and Election Committee to later than 5 p.m. on Saturday of the Convention.

-- A summary of the alleged violations will be submitted to the Nominations and Election Committee, all candidates, and members of the Executive Council.
+A summary of the alleged violations will be submitted to the Convention Nominations and Election Committee, all candidates and members of the Executive Council.

-- The Nominations and Elections Chair will respond to any questions.
-All written allegations of violations of the rules will be investigated by the chair of the Nominations and Election Committee, who shall consult with members of the committee.
-If the committee determines that a violation has occurred, the chair will immediately notify the candidate(s) to stop the violation(s).
+B. The Convention Nominations and Elections Chair will respond to any questions.
+All written allegations of violations of the rules will be investigated by the Chair of the Convention Nominations and Election Committee, who shall consult with members of the committee.
+If the committee determines that a violation has occurred, the Chair will immediately notify the candidate(s) to stop the violation(s).

 C. Any candidate has the right to appeal an election to the President of the American Federation of Teachers if there has been an alleged violation of these rules.

 Adopted by Executive Council January 14, 2023